chabbax/docker-kubernetes-azure-demo/README.md

 #### Steps to get the project and run :desktop_computer:

-1. :heavy_check_mark: Clone or fork the application. `git clone https://github.com/rusiruavb/aks-demo.git`
+1. :heavy_check_mark: Clone or fork the application. `https://github.com/Chabbax/Docker-Kubernetes-Demo.git`
 2. :heavy_check_mark: Open the application in VS Code or any other code editor `code .`
 3. :heavy_check_mark: Run `npm install` to install necessary dependencies.
 4. :heavy_check_mark: Run `npm run start` to run the application.
 The application will run on `http://localhost:8045` port.